-- The borrower is in considerable financial difficulties.

-- The borrower is in breach of contract, for example due to failure to fulfil payment obligations for repayments and interest. - When the Bank or other borrowers grant the borrower an easement of terms that would not be considered if the borrower were not in financial difficulties. - When it is probable that the borrower will file for bankruptcy or be subject to other financial restructuring. - Lapse of an asset.
+- The borrower is in considerable financial difficulties. - The borrower is in breach of contract, for example due to failure to fulfil payment obligations for repayments and interest. - When the Bank or other lenders grant the borrower an easement of terms that would not have been considered if the borrower was not in financial difficulties. - When it is probable that the borrower will file for bankruptcy or be subject to other financial restructuring. - Lapse of an asset.

-Furthermore, the loan is at the latest assessed to be credit-impaired if the borrower has been in arrears for more than 90 days.
+Furthermore, the loan is at the latest assessed to be creditimpaired if the borrower has been in arrears for more than 90 days.